 - Knife or multi-tool

 First and foremost, we always are in favor of buying at your local ski shop.
 It’s a great place to meet people and get information, learn about area trails, and support local businesses.
 If you do decide to buy online, there are a few standout options.
 Evo.com is a winter sports specialist that offers an extensive selection of backcountry ski gear, has a very helpful website in terms of specs and information, and has brick-and-mortar stores in a few select locations (Seattle, Portland, Denver, Whistler, Salt Lake City, Snoqualmie Pass, and Hood River to date).
-Backcountry.com has perhaps the most varied selection of backcountry ski gear and offers free 2-day shipping on orders of $50 of more, and Skimo Co has arguably the best selection of ski mountaineering and skimo racing gear, along with an extremely knowledgeable staff (and a retail location in Salt Lake).
+Backcountry.com has perhaps the most varied collection of ski gear and offers free two-day shipping on orders of $50 of more, and Skimo Co has arguably the best selection of ski mountaineering and skimo racing gear, along with an extremely knowledgeable staff (and a retail location in Salt Lake).
 Finally, we do much of our outdoor gear shopping—for winter, summer, and everything in between—at REI Co-op, which has a 10% annual dividend for members and over 170 physical stores.

 Even more important than avalanche gear is training, practice, and self-awareness.
 Winter can be a wonderful time to recreate, but it can also be very dangerous if you don’t have an understanding of current snowpack conditions and the slopes you plan to ski and traverse.
 Your local avalanche center (if you have one), Know Before You Go, and Backcountry Access are all great resources to get you started or to brush up on key concepts.
 Of course, it’s critical to get out in the snow and practice with your gear—we recommend practicing your skills with your core group of ski touring partners.
 In addition, we strongly recommend taking an avalanche course (level 1 at the least) from a reputable organization like AIARE, which offers country-wide classes throughout the winter and early spring.
-We hope you get outside this winter, but please do it safely!